 Deep Tissue or Sports Massage involves deeper pressure into areas of pain/tension to release trigger points and fascial (connective tissue) restrictions to increase joint range of motion and muscle flexibility.
 Neuromuscular therapy is a type of deep tissue technique typically used for clinical and sport-specific massage applications.
 The therapist will often use forearms, elbows, and knuckles to deliver this type therapy and achieve great results.

-Ashiatsu incorporates a variety of techniques which are performed with the bare feet of the therapist.
+Ashiatsu employs techniques which are performed with the bare feet of the therapist.
 The name comes from the Japanese words ashi, meaning foot, and atsu, meaning pressure.
 This technique is thought to have originated from Buddhist Monks who “walked” on people laying on futons.
 It has been modernized for use with massage tables and overhead bars to create the ultimate deep pressure massage.
+Also referred to as “Barefoot Massage”and”Oriental Bar Therapy”.

 Acupressure involves applying pressure to specific points on the body known as “Tsubos” or acupuncture points (Acu-points) in order to provide improved flow of energy along the body’s energy lines called meridians.
 The pressure can be applied through clothing using the fingers, hands, elbows and even the knees of a therapist.
 Acupressure is typically utilized for on-site chair massage.